Dedicated Circuit for Bathroom Outlets

 Bathroom GFCI Circuit Wiring

-Electrical Question: Can the Bathroom GFCI Circuit be Used for Other Outlets?
+Electrical Question: Can the Bathroom GFCI Outlet Circuit be Used for Other Outlets?

 In our bathroom I have a dedicated power source receptacle plug that is wired directly back to my service box located in my garage.